imrankhan17/imrankhan17.github.io/pages/flask.md

 ### Moving our app to the internet

 So we have our basic application working with some user-friendly features.
-Let's now share it with the rest of the world by deploying it to the world.
+Let's now share it with the rest of the world by deploying it to the web.
 To do this, we use the Python package [Zappa](https://github.com/Miserlou/Zappa) that makes the whole process so much easier.

 First, install the package with `pip install zappa`.
 Also make sure you've got an AWS account and the [CLI tool](https://github.com/Miserlou/Zappa#installation-and-configuration) set-up locally.
 Once all of that is done, enter `zappa init` and click through accepting all the defaults.
 This will create a `zappa_settings.json` file in your repository.
 Finally, enter `zappa deploy` and that's it - your application is now live on the web.
 Click on the link provided and test it out.